28 Smart Questions to Ask a Broker When Investigating Out-of-State Markets

 I was performing my initial analysis of a market in the Midwest, when a broker informed me that the majority of the deals he sold were all-cash deals with barely any discount from the list price.
 What did this tell me?
 The market was hot and the majority of investors were from out of town.
 It is pretty difficult for me to compete with all-cash offers, especially ones that do not receive a substantial discount.

 I would not shy away from this type of market, but I would rather be in a market where seller financing is an option—or even traditional bank financing from a local bank.

 12. Where are the B and C properties located?

-My focus is on investing in B and C assets, and I want to know what neighborhoods these assets are located.
+My focus is on investing in B and C assets, and I want to know the neighborhoods in which these assets are located.
 Click here to learn about asset classes if you are unfamiliar.
 It is rather obvious where the A assets are in a market.
 Our goal is to identify B locations that contain C properties.
-If you can reposition the C asset into a B, the quality if the tenant will increase, and therefore you will be able to generate a higher rental rate.
+If you can reposition the C asset into a B, the quality of the tenant will increase, and therefore you will be able to generate a higher rental rate.
 If your niche is A or D properties, then become familiar with those neighborhoods.

 13. Can you identify the path of progress in your market?